-Many businesses want employees to always be available online and ready to respond after hours, leading to pressure to complete work even after hours - Photo: AI
+Many businesses want their employees to always be available online and ready to respond after hours, leading to pressure to complete work even after working hours - Photo: AI

-Working too many hours a week, an increasingly common condition in modern society, is not only physically exhausting but can also cause profound changes in the brain, according to an international study published in the journal Occupational and Environmental Medicine .
+Working too many hours a week, an increasingly common condition in modern society, not only causes physical fatigue but can also cause profound changes in the brain, according to an international study published in the journal Occupational and Environmental Medicine .

 Scientists from Yonsei University (South Korea) analyzed data from a long-term health study, combining magnetic resonance imaging (MRI) to assess the brain structure of 110 medical workers, including 32 who regularly worked 52 hours or more per week.

-Results showed that the group working overtime had significant changes in brain regions related to executive function and emotional regulation , regions that play a key role in concentration, memory, decision making and social behavior.
+Results showed that the overtime group had significant changes in brain regions related to executive function and emotional regulation , regions that play a key role in concentration, memory, decision-making and social behavior.

-In addition, other regions involved in planning, decision making, emotional processing and social cognition also recorded unusual changes.
+In addition, other regions involved in planning, decision-making, emotional processing, and social cognition also showed unusual changes.

-Overworked workers showed marked changes in brain regions responsible for cognitive and emotional regulation.
-The results provide initial neuroscientific evidence that sustained long work hours can lead to changes in brain structure that can negatively impact cognitive functions such as memory, attention and decision-making, as well as affect workers’ mental health.
+Those who were overworked showed significant changes in brain regions responsible for executive cognition and emotional regulation.
+The results provide initial neuroscientific evidence that sustained long work hours can lead to changes in brain structure that negatively impact cognitive functions such as memory, concentration and decision-making, as well as affect workers’ mental health.

-The team of scientists called for further long-term studies to assess the long-term effects of overwork on brain structure and function, as well as the ability of the brain to recover when working hours are adjusted to a reasonable level.
+The team of scientists called for further long-term studies to assess the long-term effects of overwork on brain structure and function, as well as the ability of neural recovery when working hours are adjusted to a reasonable level.

-At the same time, they emphasized that this discovery is a serious warning bell about occupational health issues in the context of a culture of "non-stop work" that is becoming increasingly popular and tacitly accepted in many industries.
+They also stressed that this discovery is a serious warning bell about occupational health issues in the context of a "non-stop work" culture that is becoming increasingly popular and tacitly accepted in many industries.

 "Pandemic" of overtime work